jasperdunn/react-form-hooks/README.md

 - `formValidations` Where each key is the form input id, and the value is an array of validation functions for that form input.

-Each validation function must return a string as the error message or null/undefined.
+Each validation function must return a string as the error message or have no return value (undefined).

 ## License